 Unicorns feed social inequality simply because they can afford to pay those ridiculously high salaries to developers in exchange for ultra-fast product development.
 In doing so, they also disregard the action of other social agents that, while not as useful for a quick exit, are essential for a sustainable product that adds real value to the members of a group or society.

 We seek sustainability and a balance between profitability and social impact.
-In our company, the salaries take into account the standard of living and the society, community, and special circumstances of every member of our team.
+Salaries should take into account the standard of living and the society, community, and special circumstances of every member of a team.

 Unicorns disrupt democratic institutions and counter forces